sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 ```"server" [os="generic/ubuntu2404"  memory="2048"]```

 ### Examples
-Labs in the {{<exlink url="https://air.nvidia.com/demos" text="Demo Marketplace">}} are maintained with external GitLab repositories.
+Labs in the [air.nvidia.com/demos](Demo Marketplace) are maintained with external GitLab repositories.
 Here you can find the `topology.dot` file used to build the lab to reference from.
 Many demonstrate how to use more options beyond what is listed above.

 To access them, click on the **Documentation** button on any lab in the Demo Marketplace.
 It will lead you to the GitLab repo for the lab.
 You may have to explore the GitLab a bit to find the `topology.dot` file.